 GOD BLESS YOU FOR PASSING IT ON!

-Analysis: This message repeats falsehoods contained or implied in previous forwarded emails, plus adds a new one to the mix.
+Analysis: This message repeats falsehoods already contained or implied in previous forwarded emails and adds a brand-new one to the mix.
 We'll take the allegations one by one:

 Sources: ACLU press release, June 25, 2008 | Stars and Stripes, Dec.
 22, 2005